geddski/csstyle/README.md

 2. Add `id="csstyle"` to your html or body element.
 This is necessary so that components with their parts and options can nest indefinitely yet always be overridden by tweaks and locations.

-3. Download the csstyle mixins and `@import` them into your sass file.
+3. Download the csstyle mixins from npm:

-    You can download the mixins from npm
     ```
-    npm install csstyle
+    npm install csstyle --save
     ```

-    or from bower
+    or from bower:
     ```
-    bower install csstyle
+    bower install csstyle --save
     ```

 Now you can start creating components with options & parts, adding in tweaks and locations as needed.
+Enjoy!

 ## FAQ